lorarjohns/US_Incarceration_Prelim/README.md

 ## Scope of the project

-For the Mod 3 project, we set out to investigate government data related to the incarcerated population in the United States.
+For the Module 3 six-day project, we set out to investigate government data related to the incarcerated population in the United States.
 The U.S. has the [highest incarceration rate per capita](https://www.prisonpolicy.org/reports/pie2019.html) of _any_ nation, and the data that elucidate the matter are diffuse and difficult to parse.

 ![pie2019.png](pie2019.png)